 As always, shooting a live performance is a rush unlike any other.
 The unpredictability, the need to anticipate moments before they happen, and the challenge of working with ever-changing lighting conditions keep you on your toes.
 Kygo’s show, with its mix of electronic beats and live instrumentation, provided a diverse range of photographic opportunities.

-To keep up to date with everything I share, follow along on my social media!
+To keep up to date with everything she shares, follow along on social media and read up on what camera gear she uses to capture the shot.